petermattia/petermattia/_posts/2017-09-15-mentoring.markdown

 I started mentoring my first student, Nick, around this time last year.
 Nick was with us for the academic year, working around ~15 hours a week.
-We had a lot to do - setting up the hardware, developing analysis scripts, catching up on the literature, etc. Since this was a multidisciplinary collaboration, we had to schedule meetings, book rooms, set up shared accounts, etc. Additionally, as an industry-sponsored project, we had to frequently
+We had a lot to do - setting up the equipment, developing analysis scripts, catching up on the literature, etc. Since this was a multidisciplinary collaboration, we had to schedule meetings, book rooms, set up shared accounts, etc. Additionally, as an industry-sponsored project, we had to frequently